ge-ko/competitive-programming/README.md

 ### Minimum Spanning Tree (MST)

-An `MST` is a subset of edges that connects all vertices in a _connected_, _undirected_, _weighted_ graph without cycles, with the minimum possible total edge _cost_(weight).
+An `MST` is a subset of edges that connects all vertices in a _connected_, _weighted_ graph without cycles, with the minimum possible total edge _cost_ (weight).

 #### Kruskal's algorithm

-Kruskal's algorithm is a greedy algorithm, which sorts the edges by _cost_ and check for each edge if realized whether a cycle is created.
-It does that by using _Union-Find_
+Kruskal's algorithm is a greedy algorithm, which sorts the edges by _cost_ and checks for each edge if realized whether a cycle is created.
+It does that by using _Union-Find_.

 ```c++
 using cost = int;